Advancing Basic Science for Humanity

 - Gravitational astrophysics.
 When black holes collide or supernovas collapse, these violent events send out ripples in space-time.
 These gravity waves are predicted by Einstein’s General Theory of Relativity, but only now are researchers developing tools sensitive enough to detect them.
 MIT and now MKI have played a key role in building facilities such as LIGO, the Laser Interferometer Gravitational Wave Observatory.
 With LIGO now in the fine-tuning stage, Kavli scientists look forward to an explosion of new knowledge about the nature of gravity and the dynamics of the cosmos.

-Leading the MIT Kavli Institute for Astrophysics and Space Research is Jacqueline N. Hewitt, Professor of Physics.
+Leading the MIT Kavli Institute for Astrophysics and Space Research is Robert Simcoe, the Francis L. Friedman Professor of Physics.
 The Institute is affiliated with the MIT’s Lincoln Laboratory as well as the departments of Physics, Chemical Engineering, Aeronautics and Astronautics, Electrical Engineering and Computer Science, and Earth, Atmospheric and Planetary Sciences.
 It participates in major space-based research projects including the Chandra X-Ray Observatory and the Rossi X-Ray Timing Explorer.